Distributive-Network/use-dcp-worker/README.md

 This hook returns an object with the following properties:
 - `worker: Worker`: Refer to the [Worker API documentation](https://docs.dcp.dev/specs/worker-api.html).
 - `workerOptions: Proxy`: This is the options Proxy object passed to the worker constructor.
 Editing `workerOptions` is as simple as mutating this object. `paymentAddress` and `maxWorkingSandboxes` are saved to local storage (if enabled) and a component update/re-render is triggered when either property is mutated.
 Refer to `workerOptions` in Parameters to learn more about all properties on this Proxy object.
 - `workerState: object`: Stores status of worker states.
+Stored globally and preseved between component updates.
   - `isLoaded: boolean`: True once the worker is properly initialized.
   - `working: boolean`: True if the worker is doing work, false otherwise.
   - `willWork: boolean`: True when the worker is starting to do work, false when the worker is stopping.